Looking for the top things to do in Punta del Este (even when you're on a bit of a budget)? Then this is the post for you!

 #1 go surfing

-When there's any decent swell, you're bound to find dozens of surfers chasing the same wave at Playa Brava – often showing little regard for any bystanders in the sea - but ask around the locals and they'll give you the low down on the secret spots.
+When there's any decent swell, you'll to find dozens of surfers chasing the same wave at Playa Brava – often showing little regard for any bystanders in the sea - but ask around the locals and they'll give you the low down on the secret spots, after all, this is by far one of the top things to do in Punta del Este.

 During our stay in November, wetsuits were still favoured by pretty much everyone on a board.